COVID-19 pandemic in Japan: Behavior modification of citizens

 The Japanese government's medical task-force anticipates multiple waves of COVID-19 to arrive in the country for at least the next three years, with each one prompting the public to engage in a cycle of restricting and easing movement.
 Under the current law, the Prime Minister can restrict movement by declaring a "state of emergency" in specific areas where COVID-19 poses a grave threat to residents.
 During such periods, the governors of affected areas can request citizens to avoid unnecessary outings and temporarily close certain businesses and facilities.
 Since the government cannot enact compulsory measures to enforce these requests, it has instead embarked on a social engineering program to train its citizens to comply with them on a voluntary basis during current and future state of emergencies.

 To reduce person-to-person contact, the government has instructed the public to refrain from going to high-risk environments (the Three Cs: closed spaces, crowded places, and close-contact settings) and events involving movement between different areas of the country.
 It emphasized extreme caution when coming in contact with the elderly.
 The government also promoted such work-style reforms as remote work and staggering commuting hours, while improving the country's distance learning infrastructure for children.

 On 4 May 2020, the Ministry of Health, Labour and Welfare unveiled its program to create a "new lifestyle" (新しい生活様式) for the country's citizenry that is to be practiced every day on a long-term basis.
 Several elements of the lifestyle include behavior changes demanded under the state of emergency, such as avoiding high-risk environments and long-distance travelling.
 However, the program expands these precautions to cover more mundane activities by requesting people to engage in such activities as wearing masks during all conversations, refraining from talking when using public transportation, and eating next to one another rather than facing one another.

 Vaccination

 Regional developments

-The following are examples of the spread of infections for six of the eight regions in Japan.
+The following are examples of the spread of infections for five of the eight regions in Japan.

 Hokkaido

-The first case was identified in Hokkaido on 28 January 2020, and the first case of an infected person in Hokkaido was on 14 February 2020.
+The first case was identified in Hokkaido on 28 January 2020, and the second case was confirmed on 14 February 2020.
 To limit the spread of infection, the governor of Hokkaido, Naomichi Suzuki, announced the Declaration of a New Coronavirus Emergency on 28 February 2020, calling on locals to refrain from going out.